 AeroNabs, a daily spray of a nasal spray keeps Covid away

-"We are not alone in thinking that AeroNabs are an amazing technology," says Manglik.
-"Our team is in contact with potential business partners interested in the production and distribution of AeroNabs and we hope to begin human trials soon."
+“We're not the only ones who think AeroNabs are an amazing technology,” says Manglik.
+“Our team is in contact with potential commercial partners interested in the production and distribution of AeroNabs and we hope to begin human trials soon.”